Larry Page: Founding

 Mark Malseed wrote in a 2003 feature story:"Soliciting funds from faculty members, family and friends, Brin and Page scraped together enough to buy some servers and rent that famous garage in Menlo Park.
 [Soon after], Sun Microsystems co-founder Andy Bechtolsheim wrote a $100,000 cheque to "Google, Inc." The only problem was, "Google, Inc." did not yet exist—the company hadn't yet been incorporated.
-For two weeks, as they handled the paperwork, the young men had nowhere to deposit the money."In 1998, Brin and Page incorporated Google, Inc. with the initial domain name of "Googol", derived from a number that consists of one followed by one hundred zeros—representing the vast amount of data that the search engine was intended to explore.
-Following inception, Page appointed himself as CEO, while Brin, named Google's co-founder, served as Google's president.
+For two weeks, as they handled the paperwork, the young men had nowhere to deposit the money."In 1998, Brin and Page incorporated Google, Inc. with the initial domain name of "Googol", derived from a number that consists of one followed by one hundred zeros representing the vast amount of data that the search engine was intended to explore.
+Using the garage in their friend Susan Wojcicki's Menlo Park home for $1,700 a month, Page and Brin were able to successfully build the Google search engine.
+Following inception, Page appointed himself as CEO, while Brin, named Google's co-founder, was Google's president.
 Writer Nicholas Carlson wrote in 2014:"The pair's mission was 'to organize the world's information and make it universally accessible and useful."
 With a US$1-million loan from friends and family, the inaugural team moved into a Mountain View office by the start of 2000.
 In 1999, Page experimented with smaller servers so Google could fit more into each square meter of the third-party warehouses the company rented for their servers.
 This eventually led to a search engine that ran much faster than Google's competitors at the time."

 By June 2000, Google had indexed one billion Internet URLs (Uniform Resource Locators), making it the most comprehensive search engine on the Web at the time.
 The company cited NEC Research Institute data in its June 26 press release, stating that "there are more than 1 billion web pages online today", with Google "providing access to 560 million full-text indexed web pages and 500 million partially indexed URLs."

 Early management style

 During his first tenure as CEO, Page embarked on an attempt to fire all of Google's project managers in 2001.
-Page's plan involved all of Google's engineers reporting to a VP of engineering, who would then report directly to him—Page explained that he didn't like non-engineers supervising engineers due to their limited technical knowledge.
+Page's plan involved all of Google's engineers reporting to a VP of engineering, who would then report directly to him—Page explained that he did not like non-engineers supervising engineers due to their limited technical knowledge.
 Page even documented his management tenets for his team to use as a reference: